 - Child custody lawsuits.
 If you’re not married and have a contentious relationship with the other parent of your child, you could also be at risk.
 Many parents will do this in the name of ensuring their child is safe, but that doesn’t necessarily mean it’s legal.

 - You are in or you left a bad relationship.
 Intimate partner violence and tumultuous relationships are serious issues in our country.
 Technology has made it easier for abusers to maintain control over their victims.

 - You’re being stalked.
 You may or may not know who it is or why they’re doing it.

 What You Should Do If You Think You’re Being Spied on in Utah

 There are certain signs you can look for that could indicate that a hidden camera, audio device, or GPS device is present in your home, office, or vehicle.
-But a lack of those signs doesn’t mean you’re safe.
+But a lack of those signs does not mean you’re safe.
 It could also mean that someone really knows what they’re doing.
-If you think you’re being spied on, call Spy Catchers now at 1-800-373-8726.
+If you think you are being spied on, call Spy Catchers now at 1-800-373-8726.
 Let our qualified and experience professionals help you get your privacy back.

 If you find the device, do not try to remove it on your own.
 Many of these devices are extremely sensitive.
 If you want to pursue your legal rights related to the placement of the device, you’ll need the device intact so that the data can be pulled.
 Call us.
 We’re here to help: 1-800-373-8726.